Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ----

-**Note:** We chose to update only when the user pushes the Search button, and not on every checkbox event (which is more common in faceted search interfaces), to reduce the delay associated with multiple reloads.
+**Note:** We chose to update the display only when the user pushes the Search button, and not on every checkbox event (which is more common in faceted search interfaces), to reduce the delay associated with multiple reloads.
 One side-effect of that decision is that it is possible to select facet values that return no results, e.g., one publisher and one date where the selected publisher did not publish anything on the selected date.
 In that situation the interface will show “No matching articles found” plus facet values that could, if selected, return results (publishers that match the dates chosen and vice versa).

 ----